microbiome/microbiome/vignettes/Preprocessing.md

     pseq.subset <- subset_samples(pseq, nationality == "US")

-### Data transformations
+### Data transforms

-The microbiome package provides a wrapper for standard sample/OTU transformations.
-For arbitrary transformations, use the transform\_sample\_counts function in the phyloseq package.
+The microbiome package provides a wrapper for standard sample/OTU transforms.
+For arbitrary transforms, use the transform\_sample\_counts function in the phyloseq package.

-Log10 transformation (log(1+x) if the data contains zeroes).
-Also "Z", "clr", and "hellinger" are available as common transformations.
+Log10 transform (log(1+x) if the data contains zeroes).
+Also "Z", "clr", and "hellinger" are available as common transforms.

     pseq.log <- transform_phyloseq(pseq, "log10")